cjber/semantic-catalogue/README.md

 - **Retrieval Augmented Generation:** Leverages GPT 3.5 turbo to generate responses that explain the relevance of retrieved datasets, offering deeper insights.
 - **Automated Data Management:** Uses Dagster to automate the creation and management of the Pinecone vector database.
 - **Multi-source Integration:** Aggregates data from multiple sources including ADR, CDRC, and UKDS.
+- **Moderation and Hallucination Detection:** Ensures the generated content is appropriate and grounded in facts.

 ## System Architecture